-RESULTS OF OPERATIONS FOR THE YEAR ENDED DECEMBER 31, 2020
+RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED MARCH 31, 2021

-Analysis of the year ended December 31, 2020 compared to the year ended December 31, 2019 of exploration expenditures and administrative expenses relating to the operation of the Company's business.
+Analysis of the period ended March 31, 2021 compared to the period ended March 31, 2020

+As the Company is in the exploration phase and its property is in the early stage of exploration and not in production.
+Therefore, mineral exploration expenditures are not capitalized and losses are incurred as a result of exploration expenditures and administrative expenses relating to the operation of the Company's business.
 Consequently, the Company's net income is not a meaningful indicator of its performance of potential.
 The key performance driver for the Company is the acquisition, exploration, and development of prospective mineral properties.
 By acquiring and exploring projects of superior technical merit, the Company increases the probability of finding and developing economic mineral deposits.